yeisonisradd/RenalRegistration/ParameterFiles/ReadMe.md

 These files are used to complete the elastix registration.
 Note that their are two versions.
-The RandomPoint folder has the sampler collect points from the entire image, while the randomregion folder has the sampler collect points from a selected random voxel of a set region size.
+The RandomPoint folder has the sampler collect points from the entire image, while the RandomRegion folder has the sampler collect points from a selected random voxel of a set region size.